arjungup740/job-application-tracker/notes.md

 ### todo --

 * could go through and get all the emails that relate to an application, then a second call classifies them into confirmation, rejection, other.
 This might lead to better classifications
-    * tweak prompt to
+    * get out an output
+    * then can worry about token counts and the cheaper way to extract the other meta data
 * add thread id? sender email? the general From field?

-* not gettting full set of messages -- missing 3 jellyfish emails for example
 * anytime we have something like "data scientist, product" we get "product" as a separate column.
 Those need to stay together
+* not gettting full set of messages -- missing 3 jellyfish emails for example

 * the appends are in weird format, writes the header each time as well